suharahiromichi/doc/cs_lambda_prolog_qiita.md

 kind    list    type -> type.
-type    cons    A -> list A -> list A. type    nil     list A. type	reverse list A -> list A -> o.

-pred reverse2  o:list A, o:list A.
+type    cons    A -> list A -> list A. type    nil     list A. pred reverse2  o:list A, o:list A.

 reverse2 L K :-